m4dguy/NuLLImage/README.md

 NuLLImage
 =========

-Image processing and analysis techniques for use with NuLL
+Image processing and analysis techniques for use with NuLL.
+Contains interface header for FLTK.